Timothy Brown (actor): Later years

+Brown became a father in 1987 with the birth of his first and only son, Sean.
 In later years, Brown worked as a correctional officer in Los Angeles.
 In the 2000s, he had retired and was residing in Palm Springs, California.
 Brown died on April 4, 2020, of complications from dementia at the age of 82.
+Two years later, the biography Running Against the Grain by Roy Weaver, David Sullivan, and Shawn Sriver about Brown's life was released.
+In 2024, Timmy Brown was celebrated by Ball State Athletics on Juneteenth with multiple tributes to his life.